 Section 01, “Objective(s).”
-Lists the of the TI.
+Lists the goal(s) or aim(s) of the TI.
 For multiple objectives, use a bulleted list.
 This section also states whether the nature of the TI is performance-based or information-gathering.

 Section 02, “Background.”
 This section provides critical and pertinent information required to understanding the generic issue and assist in the implementation of the TI.
-This section will specifically describe the reasons why this TI is being issued including an assessment of the safety or security significance and justification of resource expenditures.
+This section will specifically describe the reasons why this TI is being issued, including an assessment of the safety or security significance and justification of resource expenditures.

 Section 03, “Inspection Requirements.”
-This section presents, a num list of distinct, concise statements specif inspection items that need to be accomplished in order to meet the objective(s) stated in Section 01.
+This section presents, a numbered list of distinct, concise statements which specify inspection items that need to be accomplished in order to meet the objective(s) stated in Section 01.
 Each numbered requirement shall be followed by specific guidance to implement the requirement.
-This section must specify systems, components, and records to be inspected inspection methods such as sampling (including sample sizes, if necessary), observation, records review, and interviews.
+This section must specify systems, structures, components, and records to be inspected as well as inspection methods such as sampling (including sample sizes, if necessary), observation, records review, and interviews.
 The TI should not involve excessive reviews of documents.
-Some auditing of documents (, reports analyses) may be necessary, but the emphasis will be on inspecting equipment and observing licensee activities.
-Ensure it is clear to the inspector what portions are mandatory and what, if any, are optional.
+Some auditing of documents (for example, reports and analyses) may be necessary, but the emphasis will be on inspecting equipment and observing licensee activities.
+Ensure it is clear to the inspector what portions are mandatory and what, if any, are discretionary/optional (section 05.01e).

 Section 04, “Inspection Guidance.”
-After each requirement, specific inspection guidance must follow. pecific guidance explain how individual requirements can be accomplished and alerts the inspector to potential problems by the use of discretionary provisions, such as, “can,” “may,” “might,” and “should.” .Clearly identify guidance so it will not be mistaken for additional inspection requirements.
+After each requirement, specific inspection guidance must follow.
+This section provides specific guidance to explain how individual requirements can be accomplished and alerts the inspector to potential problems by the use of discretionary provisions, such as, “can,” “may,” “might,” and “should.”
+(See section 05.01e.)
+Clearly identify guidance so it will not be mistaken for additional inspection requirements.
 For new TIs, the guidance section can be used to tell the inspector how the originating office intended the requirements to be accomplished.
 For existing TIs, the guidance must reflect experience gained or problems encountered in performing the inspection.

-TIs emphasize .
+TIs emphasize observation of activities.
 They are not to be used for solely reviewing documents.
 TI requirements are to be performance based, clearly stated, and focused on the implementation of programs, modifications, and procedures.
 However, TIs that are information gathering by nature may involve inspection requirements for agency inspectors that are slightly different from performance-based requirements.
 Revisions of existing TIs may have separate sections for inspection requirements and inspection guidance based on specific organizational needs.

 Section 05, “Reporting Requirements.”
 This section states where and how the TI results will be documented.
 In most cases, TI results are documented in inspection reports, in accordance with IMC 0611, “Power Reactor Inspection Reports.”
 The TI will specify the location and information required to be documented.
 In cases where the inspection results are not to be documented in a routine inspection report, sufficient additional information must be provided regarding the specific reporting requirements.
 Any non-standard distribution of reports documenting the TI inspections must be specified in this section and agreed upon by management.
 An example of non-standard documentation of a TI would be filling out a table that is attached to the TI and emailing it to NRR for review.

 Section 06, “Completion Schedule.”
-This section includes an expected date for inspection completion.
+This section includes an expected date for TI inspection completion.
 This date should be reasonable and should precede the expiration date of the TI to allow the originating organization sufficient time to interpret, analyze, and report the TI results.
 For ROP TIs, completion dates should be the last day of a calendar year quarter (March 31, June 30, September 30, or December 31).